Sushma Swaraj: Early life and education

-Sushma Swaraj (née Sharma) was born on 14 February 1952 at Ambala Cantonment, Haryana, into a Punjabi Brahmin family, to Hardev Sharma and Shrimati Laxmi Devi.
+Sushma Swaraj (née Sharma) was born on 14 February 1952 at Ambala Cantonment, Punjab (now Haryana), into a Brahmin family, to Hardev Sharma and Shrimati Laxmi Devi.
 Her father was a prominent Rashtriya Swayamsevak Sangh member.
 Her parents hailed from the Dharampura area of Lahore, Pakistan.
 She was educated at Sanatan Dharma College in Ambala Cantonment and earned a bachelor's degree with majors in Sanskrit and Political Science.
 She studied law at Panjab University, Chandigarh.
 A state-level competition held by the Language Department of Haryana saw her winning the best Hindi Speaker award for three consecutive years.
 Sushma Swaraj was a strict vegetarian.

 Advocacy career

 In 1973, Swaraj started practice as an advocate in the Supreme Court of India.
 She began her political career with Akhil Bharatiya Vidyarthi Parishad in the 1970s.
 Her husband, Swaraj Kaushal, was closely associated with the socialist leader George Fernandes and Sushma Swaraj became a part of George Fernandes's legal defence team in 1975.
 She actively participated in Jayaprakash Narayan's Total Revolution Movement.
 After the Emergency, she joined the Bharatiya Janata Party.
 Later, she became a national leader of the BJP.